Epping Forest Hangman’s Hill: A Simple (But Complete) Guide

 Car parking is available around the forest, but it’s limited on busy days.
 If travelling by car, consider arriving earlier to secure a parking spot for your ride.

-They have plenty of parking zone, like
+They have plenty of parking zones, like

 • Bakers Lane car park, CM16 5EG